lsst/ap_verify_ci_cosmos_pdr2/doc/ap_verify_ci_cosmos_pdr2/index.rst

 It contains:

 * CCDs 50 and 51 from visits 59150 and 59160, respectively, from pointing 1527 in the ``SSP_UDEEP_COSMOS`` survey field, in g band.
+* biases, darks, brighter-fatter kernals, and g-band flats and sky frames.

 .. _ap_verify_ci_cosmos_pdr2-contributing: